fullstack-hy2020/fullstack-hy2020.github.io/src/content/10/en/part10c.md

 We can add an item to the storage using the [AsyncStorage.setItem](https://react-native-async-storage.github.io/async-storage/docs/api#setitem) method.
 The first argument of the method is the item's key and the second argument its value.
 The value <i>must be a string</i>, so we need to serialize non-string values as we did with the <em>JSON.stringify</em> method.
 The [AsyncStorage.getItem](https://react-native-async-storage.github.io/async-storage/docs/api/#getitem) method can be used to get an item from the storage.
 The argument of the method is the item's key, of which value will be resolved.
 The [AsyncStorage.removeItem](https://react-native-async-storage.github.io/async-storage/docs/api/#removeitem) method can be used to remove the item with the provided key from the storage.

+Note: AsyncStorage is not suitable for storing sensitive information, for example an authentication token.
+A good alternative for storing sensitive information is expo's [SecureStorage](https://docs.expo.dev/versions/latest/sdk/securestore/).
+SecureStorage works similarly to AsyncStorage, the main exception is that SecureStorage encrypts the key-value pairs before storing them.

 </div>

 <div class="tasks">